andfranklin/Phoenix/README.md

     make -j <number of cores>

-To avoid getting burned by Phoenix, verify that everything has been installed properly by running the tests:
+To avoid getting burned :wink: by Phoenix, verify that everything has been installed properly by running the tests:

 	./run_tests